Onoddil/Onoddil.github.io/galaxy_evolution/galaxy_counts.md

 - $$M^*_0$$ translated from $$z_0 = 0.25$$ to $$z=0$$
 - $$P$$ and $$Q$$ not used in fitting $$P(\log_{10}(\lambda / \mu\mathrm{m}))$$ or $$Q(P)$$, but has its $$Q$$ values represented in Figure 1 of Wilson (2022, RNAAS, ...) at $$P = 0$$, the value fixed during the derivation for these parameters
 - $$M^*$$ quoted in the Vega magnitude system, so for self-consistency had its values converted to the AB system using [table 4.2, IRAC instrument handbook](https://irsa.ipac.caltech.edu/data/SPITZER/docs/irac/iracinstrumenthandbook/14/#_Toc82083799)
+- Galaxy classification based on SED fitting, with assignment to "early" type if fit good enough, else "late" are "not early" type objects

 Kochanek et al. (2001, ApJ 560 566)

 - Table 3
 - Conversion from units of $$h^3\,\mathrm{Mpc}^{-3}$$ and $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
 - $$M^*$$ quoted in the Vega magnitude system, so for self-consistency had its values converted to the AB system using the [Cohen et al. (2003, AJ, 126, 1090)](https://ui.adsabs.harvard.edu/abs/2003AJ....126.1090C/abstract) values
+- Early-late type split based on $$T$$-type

 Driver et al. (2012, MNRAS, 427, 3244)

 - Tables 5 and 6
 - Conversion from units of $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
+- Split by visual inspection and combined Sersic index, colour cut selection; elliptical vs not-elliptical classification
 - Due to an apparent bias towards assigning objects as "blue" galaxies, do not use $$\phi^*$$ values; if the values of $$\phi^*$$ were used, units are $$(0.5\,\mathrm{mag})^{-1}$$ and hence would need correcting by a factor two

 Mortlock et al. (2017, MNRAS, 465, 672)